andyfief/DB-Recommendations/README.md

 ---

 ## TODOs
+- Running the ingredient parser on nearest neighbors from the vector DB is a waste of compute.
+These are already in the database and unmodified, we can cache their drink objects.

 - **`backend/prompts/drink_knowledge.txt`**: Replace the placeholder ingredient list with live data derived from `DrinkBuilder/rules/assignments.json` and `DrinkBuilder/data/ingredients.csv` so the modifier LLM only uses real ingredients.